Application of the patient insurance legislation

 - The injury occurred while the Patient Injuries Act was in force, in other words, on 1 May 1987 or after.
 In addition, the limitation period for filing a notice of injury must not have expired.
 The notice of injury must be filed with the Patient Insurance Centre within three years of the date when the injured party first knew, or should have known, of the injury.

 If these preconditions are met, the Patient Insurance Centre assesses whether the injury is compensable and on what grounds the injury will be compensated.
-The Patient Injuries Act includes seven grounds for granting compensation.
+The patient insurance legislation includes eight grounds for granting compensation.